Relocation Guide

 Rules differ by nationality and residence status.
 Always confirm current requirements with the Instituto da Mobilidade e dos Transportes (IMT – Institute for Mobility and Transport).

-• EU/EEA citizens: May drive with their existing licence; registration with IMT is typically required after becoming a resident (within a defined period).
+• EU/EEA citizens: May drive with their existing licence, with registration obligations that may apply after becoming resident.

 • Non-EU citizens: May use a foreign licence for a limited time after residence is granted.
 Afterwards, either: